Film Producer

 Executive Producer:

-An Executive Producer oversees all other producers under a specific project and ensures that the entire project remains on track.
-They are also usually in charge of managing the film's finances and all other business aspects.
+An Executive Producer oversees all other Film Producers under a specific project and ensures that the entire project remains on track.
+They are also usually in charge of managing the finances of the Film and all other business aspects.
 On a television series, an executive or Co-Executive Producer is often a writer and given credit in a creative capacity.
-In a feature film or movie, the executive producer is often the person directly funding the project or is directly responsible for bringing in investors for funding.
+In a Feature Film, the Executive Producer is often the person directly funding the project or is directly responsible for bringing in investors for funding.

 Line Producer:

-A Line Producer handles all of the physical aspects involved in producing a film or television show, as well as the workforce and daily operations.
+Line Producer handles all of the physical aspects involved in Film Production or television show, as well as the workforce and daily operations.

 Supervising Producer:

-In addition to overseeing the creative process of screenplay creation, supervising producers frequently assist with script rewrites.
-They can also supervise other producers in the capacity of an executive producer.
+In addition to overseeing the creative process of screenplay creation, Supervising Producers frequently assist with script rewrites.
+They can also supervise other Film Producers in the capacity of an Executive Producer.

 Producer:

-A producer can supervise, plan, coordinate, start, and finish each step of the manufacturing process.
-Usually, they participate in every phase of the whole production process.
+A Film Producer can supervise, plan, coordinate, start, and finish each step of the manufacturing process.
+Usually, they participate in every phase of the whole Film Production.

 Co-Producer:

-A co-producer is a member of a group of producers who, for a particular project, carry out all of the duties and responsibilities of a single producer.
+Co-Producer is a member of a group of Film Producers who, for a particular project, carry out all of the duties and responsibilities of a single Film Producer.

 Coordinating Producer:

-A Coordinating Producer organizes the tasks and responsibilities of several producers to accomplish a common goal.
+Coordinating Producer organizes the tasks and responsibilities of several Film Producers to accomplish a common goal.

 Associate Producer:

-Throughout the movie production process, the Associate Producer or Assistant Producer supports the producer.
+Throughout the Film Production process, the Associate Producer or Assistant Producer supports the Film Producer.
 They may occasionally assist in managing the work of others, including scheduling appointments and selecting the star employee.

 Segment Producer: